augustinh22/msc_markdown/source/02_Theory.md

 The challenge with \ac{EO} data is their necessity to be classified or interpreted in order to support meaningful analysis.

+A first step is often to reduce the dimensionality of the data in a meaningful way, this can be done by employing various classification techniques, calculating indexes (e.g. greenness index, \ac{NDVI}, \ac{NDWI}, \ac{NDSI}, \ac{NDBI}}), or computing aggregative statistics over the temporal stack.

 - indicator vs. evidence
 Information derived from \ac{EO} data are based on images that have been somehow semantically enriched or classified, which, even if automated and validated, always includes subjective decisions.
 They are categorically different from other statistical measures, such as population counts, disease prevalence rates, \ac{GDP}, etc.  \ac{EO}-based indicators can serve as spatially explicit evidence to support these already identified indicators.

 **Relevant here:**
-"indicators have the potential to be misleading, if the data, assumptions, or analyses behind them are incorrect.
+*"indicators have the potential to be misleading, if the data, assumptions, or analyses behind them are incorrect.
 Aggregated data, for example, may mask inequalities within vulnerable groups that, unless disaggregated, will remain hidden to policymakers.
-In the extreme, this can lead to a phenomenon known as Simpson’s paradox, where a body of data displays a trend, yet when the data are broken into subgroups, the opposite trend is apparent for different subgroups" [@mainiSendaiFrameworkDisaster2017]
+In the extreme, this can lead to a phenomenon known as Simpson’s paradox, where a body of data displays a trend, yet when the data are broken into subgroups, the opposite trend is apparent for different subgroups"* [@mainiSendaiFrameworkDisaster2017]

 # International Initiatives

 \ac{EO}-derived information can contribute to many existing global priority initiatives.
-However, in order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.
+Utilising information based on free and open \ac{EO} data can reduce costs for monitoring some of an initiatives goals and offer dynamic, regionalised information that can be generated more frequently than traditional statistical survey methods, assuming suitable \ac{EO} data quality and automated information extraction methods.
+In order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.

 Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
 In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
 Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not spatially explicit.
 Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.